mpc-physical-science/projects/making/kirchoff-flame-apparatus/README.md

 # Kirchoff Flame Apparatus

 The present version of this apparatus uses a white, incandescent source passed through a sodium flame and into a spectroscope to demonstrate an absorption spectrum.
-The components of the setup are freee-standingm, and currently include:
+The components of the setup are free-standing, and currently include:

 * Incandescent source
 * Bunsen burner with screen/spoons to hold salt over the flame